 Many runner jobs involve working freelance, so find out more about self-employment.

 The broadcasting industry runs very few training schemes for new entrants and even fewer targeted exclusively at graduates.

 Any training schemes that are advertised tend to receive thousands of applications.

 Training scheme providers include:

-Given the competition, applicants for training schemes will need to demonstrate substantial commitment and many candidates will already be working in the industry.
+Given the competition, you will need to demonstrate substantial commitment and many candidates will already be working in the industry.

-Once in post, on-the-job training will be provided.
+Once in post, you will receive on-the-job training.
 Being a runner is generally considered to be a training position for progressing to other roles because you gain vital entry-level experience and a broad insight into, and understanding of, all areas of the industry.

 You will find that you pick skills up as you go along and learn through repetition.
 It is a good idea to take every free opportunity to shadow staff in your area of specific interest whenever possible so that you can watch and network.

-Typically, new entrants to the broadcast production industry will gain relevant experience through short periods of unpaid work experience.
-From this they are likely to move into their first paid job as a runner.
+As a new entrant to the broadcast production industry, you will gain relevant experience through short periods of unpaid work experience.
+From this you are likely to move into your first paid job as a runner.